-ICSI or intracytoplasmic sperm injection in Mexico is a method of fertilization where a single sperm is injected into the center of a fertile egg.
+ICSI Mexico or Intracytoplasmic Sperm Injection in Mexico is a method of fertilization where a single sperm is injected into the center of a fertile egg.
 ICSI is a technique used with all IVF treatments in Mexico to increase the chance of pregnancy success.

 The sperm is inserted into the center of the egg’s cytoplasm using a thin, hollow needle.
 Once the eggs are fertilized, implantation into the woman’s uterus occurs.

-For the largest opportunity to save on costs, IVF clinics in Puerto Vallarta, Cancun, Guadalajara, and Cancun offer ICSI packages to US couples with cost effective options.
+For the largest opportunity to save on costs, IVF clinics in Puerto Vallarta, Cancun and Tijuana offer ICSI Mexico packages to US and Canadian couples with cost-effective options.

 A Good Candidate for ICSI Mexico